7 Main AdTech Trends Publishers Need to Know

 CTV advertising is typically thought of as being challenging to measure.
 However, linked TV advertisements may be tracked with precision virtually on par with other digital channels with the correct software stack and integrations.

-7. Supply chain openness
+7. Supply chain transparency

 Conclusion